khulnasoft/integrations-core/mesos_master/README.md

 ### Validation

-In Datadog, search for `mesos.cluster` in the Metrics Explorer.
+In Khulnasoft, search for `mesos.cluster` in the Metrics Explorer.

 ## Data Collected